zuozhenggh/learning-library/security-library/database/data-safe/analyze-alerts-audit-reports/analyze-alerts-audit-reports.md

 ## Task 1: View and close alerts

-1. If you are in the Oracle Data Safe Console, click the **Home** tab, and then click the **Alerts** tab.
+1. If you are in the Oracle Data Safe Console, click the **Alerts** tab.

-2. If you are in the Security Center, click **Activity Auditing**.
+2. If you are in Security Center, click **Activity Auditing**.
 When the Oracle Data Safe Console is displayed, click the **Alerts** tab.

 3. View the total number of target databases, critical risk alerts, high risk alerts, medium risk alerts, open alerts, and closed alerts.
-At a glance, you can better understand whether the security of your database is in jeopardy and how you should prioritize your work.
+At a glance, you can better understand whether the security of your target database is in jeopardy and how you should prioritize your work.

     ![Alert totals](images/totals-alerts-page.png "Alert totals")